 Note: The example uses Weblate Client, which will need configuration (API keys) to be able to control Weblate remotely.
 You can also achieve this using any HTTP client instead of wlc, eg. curl, see Weblate's Web API.

 Automatically receiving changes from GitHub

 Weblate comes with native support for GitHub.
-To receive notifications on every push to GitHub repository, you just need to enable Weblate Service in the repository settings (Integrations & services) as shown on the image below:
+To receive notifications on every push to GitHub repository, you just need to add Weblate Webhook in the repository settings (Webhooks) as shown on the image below: